jg-rp/liquid-extra/README.rst

-The ``JSON`` filter takes an optional ``default`` argument. ``default`` will be passed to ``json.dumps`` and should be a function that gets called for objects that can’t otherwise be serialized.
+The ``JSON`` filter takes an optional ``default`` argument. ``default`` will be passed to ``json.dumps`` and should be a function that gets called for objects that can't otherwise be serialized.
 For example, this default function adds support for serializing `data classes <https://docs.python.org/3/library/dataclasses.html>`_.